gimmer/RPG-Maker-MV-Plugins/Utilities/LicenseBoardMaker/README.md

 12. Drag the Map000x.json file from the project's data folder onto the "Drag Here" square.
 13. Save the Licenses.json file it creates in the data folder of your project

+####Note: Currently this tool does not create xparam and sparam nodes.
+You have to make those yourself until I get the chance to add new icons.

 ##Credits:
 [Codapill](codapill.com) for all graphical assets provided!